Eluder-based Regret for Stochastic Contextual MDPs: Introduction

-In recent years, regret bounds for CMDPs have been derived under various assumptions regarding the CMDP or the function approximation oracles.
-A significantly distinctive feature between works is whether they assume access to \emph{online} or \emph{offline} oracles.
-In both settings we have a function class $\F = \brk[c]{f : X \to Y}$, a loss $\ell: Y \times Y \to \R$, and a dataset $\brk[c]{(x_i,y_i)}_{i=1}^{n}$.
-An offline oracle observes the entire data and needs to find $f_\star \in \argmin_{f \in \F}\sum_{i=1}^{n} \ell(f(x_i),y_i)$.
-On the other hand, an online oracle makes a sequence of predictions $f_1, \ldots, f_n$ where $f_i$ can depend on data up to $i-1$, and its goal is to minimize regret, given by $\sum_{i=1}^{n} \ell(f(x_i),y_i) - \ell(f_\star(x_i),y_i)$.
-It is well-known that the offline problem can be can be easier to solve than the online problem.
-Moreover, practical applications, e.g., deep learning, typically work in the offline regime.
+As is common in recent works, the aforementioned mapping from context to MDP is assumed to be taken from a known function class, and access to the function class is provided via an optimization oracle.
+A distinctive feature between works is whether they assume access to \emph{online} or \emph{offline} oracles.
+Intuitively, in both settings we have a function class $\F = \brk[c]{f : X \to Y}$, a loss $\ell: Y \times Y \to \R$, and a dataset\footnote{We think of $X$ as the context and $Y$ as the MDP.} $\brk[c]{(x_i,y_i)}_{i=1}^{n}$.
+An offline oracle observes the entire data and needs to find $\hat{f}_\star \in \argmin_{f \in \F}\sum_{i=1}^{n} \ell(f(x_i),y_i)$.
+An online oracle makes a sequence of predictions $f_1, \ldots, f_n$ where $f_i$ can depend on data up to $i-1$, and its goal is to minimize regret, given by $\sum_{i=1}^{n} \ell(f_i(x_i),y_i) - \ell(\hat{f}_\star(x_i),y_i)$.
+The offline problem can potentially be easier to solve than the online problem.
+Moreover, practical deep RL applications typically work in the offline regime.

-\citet{modi2020no} obtained $\widetilde{O}(\sqrt{T})$ regret for a generalized linear model (GLM). \citet{foster2021statistical} obtain $\widetilde{O}(\sqrt{T})$ regret for general function approximation and adversarially chosen contexts, assuming access to a strong online estimation oracle.
+Previously, \citet{modi2020no} obtained $\widetilde{O}(\sqrt{T})$ regret for a generalized linear model (GLM). \citet{foster2021statistical} obtain $\widetilde{O}(\sqrt{T})$ regret for general function approximation and adversarially chosen contexts, assuming access to a much stronger online estimation oracle.
+However, they noted the challenge of implementing their methodology using offline oracles.
 It thus remained open whether, for stochastic contexts, we can restrict the access to offline oracles.
 Recently, \citet{levy2022optimism} gave an $\widetilde{O}(\sqrt{T}/p_{min})$ regret algorithm for stochastic contexts using offline least squares regression, where $p_{min}$ is a minimum reachability parameter of the CMDP.
-This parameter can be arbitrarily small and for general CMDPs leads to an $\widetilde{O}(T^{3/4})$ regret guarantee.
-In this work we obviate the minimum reachability assumption and give the first $\smash{\widetilde{O}(\sqrt{T})}$ regret algorithm for stochastic contexts using an offline oracle.
+This parameter can be arbitrarily small and in general CMDPs leads to an $\widetilde{O}(T^{3/4})$ regret guarantee.
+The question of whether the minimum reachability assumption can be obviated or replaced by a less restrictive assumption on the function class remained open.

+In this work, we give the first $\smash{\widetilde{O}(\sqrt{T})}$ regret algorithm for stochastic contexts using standard offline oracles, under the bounded Eluder dimension~\citep{russo2013eluder} assumption (more details in~\cref{subsec:eluder}).